-- In late spring or early summer, use a sharp, clean pruner to clip a section of root crown around the base of the plant as it's just beginning to put out new growth.
+- In late spring or early summer, use a sharp, clean pruner to clip a section of root crown around the base of the plant just as it's beginning to put out new growth.
 It's best to clean the pruner between each cut to ensure you're not transmitting any fungal diseases.
-The cutting should contain both a section of the root crown as well as as emerging green growth.
+The cutting should contain both a section of the root crown as well as emerging green growth.

 - Plant the basal cutting into a container filled with ordinary potting soil, and moisten it thoroughly.
 Applying a rooting hormone to the cutting before planting is optional.

 - Continue growing the planted cutting outdoors in its pot until active new stem growth is evident—this usually takes several weeks.